Frequently Asked Questions

 Where do Invest in Youth tutors come from?

 Our volunteer tutors come from many different backgrounds, interests and careers.
 Historically we have worked closely with local investment firms to recruit volunteers.
 Presently we encourage involvement by people from all corners of the community who can bring enthusiasm, energy and inspiration to the tutoring experience.

 What is the time commitment involved?

-At a minimum, we ask that you commit to one student, one hour a week, for the duration of the year.
-Please keep in mind that there are many holidays throughout the year when we will not have tutoring.
+At a minimum, we ask that you commit to one student, one hour a week, for the duration of the school year.
+Please keep in mind that there are holidays and breaks throughout the year when we will not have tutoring.

 I know I can't commit every week - can I still volunteer?

 Absolutely!
-We are always in need of substitutes to cover planned (travel) or unplanned (illnesses) absences by our regular tutors.
+We are always in need of substitutes to cover planned or unplanned absences such as travel or illness by our regular tutors.
 Please fill out an application and indicate you'd like to be a substitute.

 How long does the program last?

-Tutoring begins in early/mid-October and lasts through May.
+Tutoring begins in early October and lasts through May.

 Do you have mid-year opportunities?